Maria7F/ksa-ministry-of-justice-nlp/README.md

 * NLP on arabic data

 #### Data Description:
-* final commercial judgments
+* Final commercial judgments
-* monthly report
+* Monthly report
-* regulations and decisions
+* Regulations and decisions
-* document of the legal pleadings system and its executive regulations
+* Document of the legal pleadings system and its executive regulations
-* he document of the system of criminal procedures
+* The document of the system of criminal procedures

 #### Tools: